vincedarley/homebridge-plugin-bwaspa/README.md

   <a href="https://github.com/vincedarley/homebridge-plugin-bwaspa"><img src="https://raw.githubusercontent.com/vincedarley/homebridge-plugin-bwaspa/master/graphics/lights.png" height="400"></a>
 </p>

-Please note if your spa is controlled by Balboa's "Control My Spa" app, hardware and cloud-service, then this plugin is not currently compatible.
+Please note if your spa is controlled by Balboa's "Control My Spa" app, hardware and cloud-service, then this plugin is not compatible, and likely never will be.
 It works with spas that use Balboa wifi receiver module and the Balboa Worldwide App (BWA app).
 Also usage of this [project](https://github.com/NorthernMan54/esp32_balboa_spa) to create your own WiFi module is supported.

-Note (2025): this hasn't been updated for some years because it simply works well.
+Note (2025): this plugin hasn't been updated for some years because it simply works well.
 No meaningful bugs have been reported.
 The only meaningful recent changes are to add Matter support via Homebridge 2.0's matter capabilities.

 # Getting started